If you are unfamiliar with LGBTQIA identities overall, please see the Media Reference Guide created by GLAAD for a list of up to date definitions

 Additionally, Dr. David Reitman, the Director of the Student Health Center, is a great resource for trans and non-binary students as he specializes in LGBTQ specific health concerns.

-The Counseling Center strives to promote the educational success of students by supporting their intellectual, emotional, and social development through the provision of culturally aware clinical services, including: individual and group psychotherapy, outreach programming, consultation, and training opportunities.
+The Well-Being Center strives to promote the educational success of students by supporting their intellectual, emotional, and social development through the provision of culturally aware clinical services, including: individual and group psychotherapy, outreach programming, consultation, and training opportunities.
 We are a multicultural and multi-theoretical staff who deeply value our global and diverse community.
 We take a stand against discrimination and oppression in any form.
 Since we recognize that not all diversity is universally valued, we feel a special obligation as a mental health agency to provide an inclusive and supportive environment for all our students.
-Services provided by the Counseling Center include:
+Services provided by the Well-Being Center include:

 - Individual counseling services